farskid/a11y/README.md

 | `--url`             | Specify the url to look into                    | http://localhost:3000 | **Yes**  |
 | `--out`             | Specify the output directoty for stored reports | ./reports/            | **No**   |

+## Roadmap

+- [ ] Sync stored issue interface of engines
+- [ ] Possible integration with Cypress to inspect the issues in action
+- [ ] Visualize the stored issues in a generated HTML with reasonable styles

 ## License

 [MIT](./LICENSE)